Lean 101: Applying lean at work

-- It’s cloud based: Your team can access it anywhere, anytime, as long as they have an internet connection.
+- It’s cloud-based: Your team can access it anywhere, anytime, as long as they have an internet connection.

 - It’s fully customizable: Everything on Pipefy can be edited to suit your process’ needs.
 The best part of it is that you can do it all on your own, without technical knowledge or IT support;

-- Execution standards: Pipefy allows you to create “rules” for your processes, making sure your team will always provide all necessary information and follow the necessary steps to execute tasks optimally.
+- Execution standards: Pipefy allows you to create “rules” for your processes, making sure your team will always provide all the necessary information and follow the necessary steps to execute tasks optimally.

-This efficiency model is self explanatory.
+This efficiency model is self-explanatory.
 It focuses on getting everything right the first time (instead of spending extra time and resources fixing poor-quality products).

 Ok, I know what you’re thinking “no one makes mistakes intentionally”.
 You’re right, they (normally) don’t.
-What zero defects preaches is that no defect is acceptable and, by applying this concept to your work you’ll be telling people that they should always follow the process’ execution steps and, therefore, minimizing the risk of making mistakes.
+What zero defects preach is that no defect is acceptable and, by applying this concept to your work you’ll be telling people that they should always follow the process’ execution steps and, therefore, minimizing the risk of making mistakes.

-As we’ve mentioned on the first article about lean manufacturing, making mistakes is a type of waste.
+As we’ve mentioned in the first article about lean manufacturing, making mistakes is a type of waste.
 You waste material if you have to get rid of an imperfect product.
 You waste time trying to fix the mistakes made.
 Since applying lean is all about reducing waste, I believe you got my point.

 This tool is designed to help build flexibility into your production and enable you to respond to changes as fast as possible.
 Let’s use the automotive industry as an example.
 It could take days to change a production line to produce a different car model.